As of August 2024

 The Board does not have term or age limits.
 The perceived value of such limits is outweighed by the contributions of directors who have been able to develop, over a period of time, increasing insight into the Company’s operations and strategic direction, and, therefore, provide an increasing contribution to the effectiveness of the Board as a whole.

 A director shall promptly notify the Company’s Corporate Secretary in the event of (i) a material change in occupation or duties, resignation, termination, or retirement from his or her current occupation or (ii) another event or circumstance that might reasonably be considered to adversely affect the director’s reputation or ability to continue to serve as a director of the Company (any of the foregoing, a “Change”).
 The notice shall include a description of the Change.
 Following receipt of such notice, the Corporate Secretary shall notify the Chair of the Corporate Governance and Nominating Committee, who, in turn, shall notify the Committee.
 The Committee shall determine whether, in light of the potential effect of the Change on the director’s Board service, the director should submit his or her resignation to the Board for consideration.
-If the Committee makes such a determination, it shall request that such director tender his or her resignation from the Board and the director shall comply with such request.
+If the Committee makes such a determination, it shall request that such director tender his or her resignation from the Board, and the director shall comply with such request.
 The Committee shall then make a recommendation to the Board regarding whether the Board should accept such resignation.

 A director who is an officer of the Company shall tender his or her resignation from the Board at the time of resignation, retirement, or termination as an officer of the Company.